X

 The latest options provide a new take on comfort and durability, making high-quality foam sofas easier to maintain and less likely to lose their form over time.

-It’s important to note that foam comes in different levels of firmness.
-We recommend that, for a premium experience, you should aim for a density level of 2.0 or higher.
+It's also important to note that foam comes in different levels of firmness.
+My recommendation is that, for a premium experience, you should aim for a density level of 2.0 or higher.

 • Noiseless operation: Say goodbye to the creaks and squeaks that are common with regular spring sofas and embrace a more tranquil sitting experience devoid of any sound.